sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 In the following subtopics, we assume that you know the [basics of Redux](https://redux.js.org/basics/basic-tutorial) already.

-## Containers: Pages + TopbarContainer
+## Container components: Pages + TopbarContainer

-SWT is aware of Redux state store, but other components and forms are purely
+The Sharetribe Web Template is aware of Redux state store, but other components and forms are purely
 [presentational components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
 This makes it easier to customize UI components - you don't need to be aware of the complexity related to Redux setup when you just want to